Technology, data and the way we work have collided to reshape human resources.

 It even has the potential for companies to create their own corporate currencies.

 Susan LaMotte, founder and CEO of employer brand firm exaqueo, says blockchain and AI are the two trends that people are talking about the most, but advises: ‘Before you embrace them, you’ve got to understand what they are.
-Do your research and don’t be afraid to ask the basic questions so you understand the concepts before getting enamoured with the technology outputs’.
+Do your research and don’t be afraid to ask the basic questions so you understand the concepts before getting enamored with the technology outputs’.

 Further reading: ‘How blockchain technology could impact HR and the world of work’